 What are the six thinking hats?

-There are six hats with different colors that are allotted particular roles in order to give structure to the abstract thinking.
-The six hatsare:
+Six hats with different colors allocated particular roles to structure abstract thinking.
+The six hats are:

-- The White Hat: This is the hat of objectivity that concerns data, facts, and information.
+This is the hat of objectivity concerning data, facts, and information.

-- The Red Hat: This is the hat of intuition and passion that aids individuals to put forward their feelings without judgments.
+The red hat denotes intuition and passion that aids individuals in putting forward their feelings without judgments.

-- The Black Hat: This hat represents pessimism and caution.
+The black hat represents pessimism and caution.
 It promotes vigilance and gives critical judgment.

-- The Yellow Hat: This hat represents positivism.
-It considers the positive side of any given circumstance even if it’s negative.
+The yellow hat represents positivism.
+It considers the positive side of any given circumstance, even if it’s negative.

-- The Green Hat: This hat denotes creativity and innovation.
-It encourages new ideas and unique approaches towards mundane things.
+The green hat denotes creativity and innovation.
+It encourages new ideas and unique approaches toward mundane things.

-- The Blue Hat: This hat represents organization and direction.
-It encourages analysis of information, controls the process, and asks for final decisions or conclusions.
+This hat represents organization and direction.
+It encourages information analysis, controls the process, and asks for final decisions or conclusions.

 How was the concept of six thinking hats created?